 With little care for the natural world, all of god’s creation is contained in the variable c and belongs to the person whose old wealth was able to purchase land (or support the army that took it) and extract resources from that land.
 Our economy is founded on dominionism, and its structure is designed to define success as dominion over nature.

 At some level all the complex regulatory structures and social services mechanisms that place limits on the unfettered use of capital—whether to save the masses from abject poverty or to put some restraint on corporations from destroying the environment—are merely a kind of duct tape holding together a system that is incapable of producing good outcomes on its own.
-We can choose to continue to putting band-aids on capitalism’s gaping wounds, or we can get in there and deal with the root of the problem.
+We can choose to continue to putting band-aids on capitalism’s gaping wounds, or we can get in there and deal with the root causes of the problem.

 We can write a new equation for capital.